A WORD FROM CATRINE BO’ GRIFFITH, PRESIDENT AND FOUNDER OF LIFE TARGET

 Life Target Hotline will be a safe place as all calls to the Hotline will be kept confidential and callers can choose to be anonymous.

 Life Target’s trained professional operators will provide judgment-free intervention and subsequent counseling if requested.

-Life Target‘s purpose is to prevent people from causing violence to others.
+Note: suicide hotlines exist to help people to prevent their own death; Life Target‘s purpose is to prevent people to kill others.

 Life Target will be set up and prepared to provide immediate emergency support to help if anyone has the urge to hurt someone in his/her community, in any situation.